DataDog/documentation/content/en/getting_started/integrations/azure.md

 - **process utilization**
 - **system level metrics**

-You can also use the built-in StatsD client to send custom metrics from your application in order to correlate what’s happening with your application, your users, and your system.
+You can also use the built-in StatsD client to send custom metrics from your application to correlate what's happening with your application, your users, and your system.

-See our guide on [_Why should I install the Datadog Agent on my cloud instances?_][15]  for more information on the benefits of installing the Datadog Agent on your instances.
+See the guide on [_Why should I install the Datadog Agent on my cloud instances?_][15]  for more information on the benefits of installing the Datadog Agent on your instances.

 ## Troubleshooting